 - Some companies allow limited personal use, as long as it does not affect employees' work.

-- As the internet has become part of our daily lives, many companies recognise that it is hard to define where business use ends and personal use begins.
+- Many companies recognise that it is hard to define where business use ends and personal use begins.

 - If employees sometimes catch up on work over the weekend, it may seem unreasonable to ban them from occasionally using the internet for personal reasons while at work.